naptha/tesseract.js/README.md

 ![fancy demo gif](./demo.gif "Demo")

 Tesseract.js works with script tags, webpack/browserify, and node.
-[Install it](#installation), and using it is as simple as
+[After you install it](#installation), using it is as simple as
 ```javascript
 Tesseract.recognize(my_image)
          .progress(function  (p) { console.log('progress', p)    })